Pheres (son of Cretheus)

-In Greek mythology, Pheres (Φέρης, Phéres, modern pronunciation Féris; Pheres) is the son of Cretheus and Tyro, and the brother of Aeson and Amythaon.
+In Greek mythology, Pheres (Φέρης) is the son of Cretheus and Tyro, and the brother of Aeson and Amythaon.
 In the Bibliotheca of Apollodorus, he is said to be the founder of Pherae in Thessaly.

 In the Fabulae, he is said to be the father of Admetus by Periclymene.
-In addition to Admetus, Apollodorus calls Lycurgus, Eidomene, and Periopis children of Pheres.
+In addition to Admetus, Apollodorus calls Lycurgus, Idomene, and Periopis children of Pheres.

 Family

 According to the Bibliotheca, a 2nd-century AD work by the Greek mythographer Apollodurs, Pheres is the son of Cretheus, the founder of Iolcus, and his wife Tyro.
 He is given two brothers, Aeson and Amythaon.
 The same genealogy is given by the 1st-century BC historian Diodorus Siculus in his Bibliotheca historica.

 In the Fabulae, attributed to Gaius Julius Hyginus, Pheres marries Periclymene, a daughter of Minyas, by whom he becomes the father of Admetus.
 In addition to Admetus, Apollodorus includes Lycurgus as a son of Pheres, and mentions Eidomene, who becomes the wife of Amythaon, and Periopis, as his daughters.
 Hyginus also mentions Antigona, the mother of Asterius, as the daughter of a figure named Pheres.
 Of them, Admetus was the husband of the famous Alcestis, who died in his stead and was rescued by Heracles, while Pheres, despite his old age, would not do the same for his son.